enginux/batching/Readme.md

 Step 10: After a few seconds( more or less 40), your batch open transaction is now finally "**served…**" based on the monitor **Debug Log** or **Wallet History** palmreaderwindows.

-Step 11: Inside **open-names.tx** t delete or remove the first 100 so that next following names can be open.
+Step 11: Inside **open-names.txt** delete or remove the first 100 so that next following names can be open.
 Save the edited file and execute the same sequence in Step 8. **Repeat until all your names are successfully opened**.

 Step 12: Closed palmreader by pressing **Ctrl+C** or **Q**.